19

 3

 • \$\begingroup\$ @ThomasKwa See the test output.
 I believe the code is correct and all testcases are passing.
-Was there a particular problem you see in the code, or particular testcase you think will fail? \$\endgroup\$ Dec 3, 2015 at 3:58
+Was there a particular problem you see in the code, or particular testcase you think will fail? \$\endgroup\$ Commented Dec 3, 2015 at 3:58

 • \$\begingroup\$ @ThomasKwa I didn't port their code, because I have no clue what any piece of ESMIN does.
-I just wrote this code based on what it looked like it would do, so I don't think there's any reason this should have the same bug. \$\endgroup\$ Dec 3, 2015 at 10:44
+I just wrote this code based on what it looked like it would do, so I don't think there's any reason this should have the same bug. \$\endgroup\$ Commented Dec 3, 2015 at 10:44

 • \$\begingroup\$ Wow, @MartinBüttner, you got it right!
 Yeah, I thought that recursively replacing matching brackets inside-out was most logical.
-A quick tweak to fit the code specs made it work. \$\endgroup\$ Dec 4, 2015 at 3:45
+A quick tweak to fit the code specs made it work. \$\endgroup\$ Commented Dec 4, 2015 at 3:45

 3